Blogs/Quality Assurance Testing

 Implementing Quality Assurance in a CI/CD Pipeline Hero

-Continuous integration QA has transformed how teams build and release software, but effectively integrating Quality Assurance (QA) into this process can be a challenge.
-In this blog, we'll explore practical strategies for implementing a CI QA pipeline, ensuring that quality remains a top priority.
+Continuous integration QA has transformed how teams build and release software, but integrating Quality Assurance (QA) effectively into this process is still where many teams struggle.

 CI/CD and QA: Key Concepts